 - The grading decision was made on some basis other than performance and other than as a penalty for academic misconduct.

 - The grading decision was based upon standards unreasonably different from those which were applied to other students in the same course and section.

 - The grading decision was based on a substantial, unreasonable, or unannounced departure from previously articulated standards.

 Before making an appeal, the student should discuss the situation with the instructor(s) involved in the decision.
 To appeal a grading decision, the student shall submit a written request to the department head.
 The request must set forth the basis for the appeal, identifying one or more of the three criteria set forth above.

 The request must be submitted (or postmarked, if mailed) no later than thirty (30) calendar days after the first day of classes of the following spring semester for appeal of grades recorded for the fall and no later than thirty (30) calendar days after the first day of classes of the following fall semester for grades received in the spring or summer semester.
 If no appeal is filed within this time period, the grade shall be considered final.

-Within 30 days of receipt of an appeal, the department head shall forward the appeal to the course instructor(s) who assigned the grade and an appeal committee shall be formed.
-If the request is received during or shortly before the summer session, when the course instructor(s) who assigned the grade or member(s) of the appeal committee may not be available, the appeal committee will be formed no later than 30 calendar days after the beginning of the following fall semester.
-The appeal committee shall be composed of two (2) faculty members and two (2) students from within the department and one (1) faculty member from outside the department who shall serve as a the chair.
+Within thirty (30) days of receipt of an appeal, the department head shall forward the appeal to the course instructor(s) who assigned the grade and an appeal committee shall be formed.
+If the request is received during or shortly before the summer session, when the course instructor(s) who assigned the grade or member(s) of the appeal committee may not be available, the appeal committee will be formed no later than thirty (30) calendar days after the beginning of the following fall semester.
+The appeal committee shall be composed of two (2) faculty members, two (2) students from within the department, and one (1) faculty member from outside the department who shall serve as a the chair.
 All five (5) members of the committee shall be voting members.
 The procedure for the selection of the members of the appeal committee shall be specified in the department code.